ivorscott/saas-infra/dev/README.md

 kubectl get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo
 ```

-8. Navigate to the ArgoCD UI: `http://localhost:8080` or `https://argocd-dev.devpie.io`.
+8. Navigate to the ArgoCD UI: https://argocd-dev.devpie.io.
 Login with the copied initial password; the username is `admin`.
 Once logged in,
 update your password to something else.

 9. Navigate to https://traefik-dev.devpie.io/dashboard/#/ to see the Traefik dashboard.